Welcome to the Topic “Common issues faced by tenants”

 Incomplete Refunds

-When it’s usual practice to pay disproportionately huge sums of money as a security deposit while occupying a residence, frequently just a portion of this security deposit is returned to the renter at the time of departing.
+Landlords often require renters to pay disproportionately large sums of money as a security deposit while occupying a residence, frequently returning only a portion of this security deposit to the renter upon departure.

 Refusing Bachelors